 - File-group / File backup

-This one works the best with databases that are massive in size.
-The difference with the full backup is that it stores all of the data in files / file groups (in case there are more than one).
+This one works the best with databases that are very large in size.
+The difference between this backup and the full one is that the former stores all of the data in files / file groups (in case there are more than one).
 This particular type also requires the transaction log to be backed up and ready to successfully restore all of the data required from this particular backup.

 - Differential backup

-As a complementary backup type, the point of differential backup of SQL Server is to maintain the entire operation sequence of your database without storing the same data multiple times.
+As a complementary backup level, the point of differential backup of SQL Server is to maintain the entire operation sequence of your database without storing the same data multiple times.
 A typical beginning point of a differential backup is the last full backup done with the database.
-While it is only useful when used together with full backup, it allows to greatly lessen the amount of data lost in case of a disaster if your RPO and RTO are not small enough.
+While it is only useful when used together with full backup, it potentially allows for a great reduction in the amount of data lost if some sort of data breach or data loss happens all of a sudden.

 - Copy-only backup

 Copy-only backup might be considered a reserve inside of a reserve, since most of the time it is done on an ad-hoc basis, without disturbing the existing database backup process.
 It is exactly the same as a full backup, with one significant difference - transaction log copy-backup would completely ignore this backup type.
 That’s why both differential and transaction log backups are not used with this particular backup type.

 There’s a number of ways to perform SQL backup and restore by using a number of tools, from the built-in general management software like SSMS (SQL Server Management Studio), or some specific parts of it, like SQL Server Agent, or even the most basic SQL backup tool – the command line.

 First of all, SSMS is a relatively powerful software that can do a lot of SQL server-related operations like administration, configuration and management of different SQL server components.
 Amongst the vast variety of SSMS capabilities there’s also the ability to backup database SQL server.